morrisfranken/argparse/Readme.md

 ```

 ## Installing
-Since it is an header-only library, you can simply copy the `include/argparse.h` file in your own project.
+Since it is an header-only library, you can simply copy the `include/argparse.h` file in to your own project.

-Alternatively you can build&install it using the following commands
+Alternatively, you can build&install it using the following commands
 ```
 mkdir build && cd build
 cmake ..